 Panama Metro, Panama

-The metro system will address the increasing traffic congestion in the city and is expected to carry approximately 15,000 people an hour in 2014, which will rise to 40,000 people an hour by 2035.
+The metro system will address the increasing traffic congestion in the city and is expected to carry approximately 40,000 people an hour by 2035.

-The Secretariat of the Panama Metro (SMP) in collaboration with the Government of Panama operates the metro.
+The Secretariat of the Panama Metro (SMP) and the Panama Government operate the metro.

 Details of the Panama metro

 The SMP conducted feasibility and route design studies, collectively known as Red Master Panama Metro plan, for the metro project.
-The master plan includes the construction of four metro rail lines and a tram covering the city of Panama.
+The master plan includes the construction of four metro rail lines and a tram covering Panama City.
 It is expected to be fully operational by 2035.

 Line 1 has already been completed, with Line 2 expected to be finished by 2019.
 Feasibility studies for Line 3 are currently underway, while Line 4 is currently in the planning stage.